EU securities watchdog to keep out of Euronext debate

 "Securities regulators do a lot, but they don't determine market structure," Steven Maijoor said in an interview on Thursday.
 "In principle, it's up to the market participants to decide whether they merge or divest."

-Earlier in the week, The Wall Street Journal cited people familiar with the discussions as saying that Deutsche Boerse, London Stock Exchange Group (LSE.L) and Nasdaq OMX Group (NDAQ.O) were considering bids for Euronext.
+Earlier in the week, The Wall Street Journal cited people familiar with the discussions as saying that Deutsche Boerse, London Stock Exchange Group and Nasdaq OMX Group were considering bids for Euronext.

-(Reporting by Jonathan Gould and Andreas Kroener; Editing by Thomas Atkins and David Goodman)